Winberhouls/Segatools-Frontend_Releases/README.md

 ## Some notes
 Since this project is still in an experimental phase, I highly recommend that you back up your `segatools.ini` before starting to use this front end.

+## About the profile system
+By default, profiles created in the graphical interface are saved in `%appdata%`.
+If you want the profile files to be stored locally, create a text file named `portable.txt` in the program's directory.
+This will make profiles save in the same folder as the application.

 ## Screenshots

 <table>